openvswitch/ovs/README.md

 --------------------------------------

-To install Open vSwitch on a regular Linux or FreeBSD host, please read [INSTALL.md].
+To install Open vSwitch on a regular Linux or FreeBSD host, please read [INSTALL.rst].
 For specifics around installation on a specific platform, please see one of these files:

 - [INSTALL.Debian.md]